 Our Careers Library is stocked with the most current resources including the latest further education prospectuses.
 On our website you will find lots of useful and informative links relating to Careers Education, Information Advice and Guidance.

-A specialist piece of careers software called Kudos that is available to all students using the links below.
+A specialist piece of careers software called unifrog is available to all students using the link below.
 The software allows students to explore different careers and investigate potential college or university courses, apprenticeships, build their personal statement and C.V.
 Parents can have their own logins to unifrog to support their children with their career planning.

 If you have forgotten your password then use the ‘Forgotten your details?’ link on the unfrog homepage or email Mrs McSwiney for more info.

-Any queries then please see Mr Singh or Mr Hynes.
+Any queries then please see Mrs McSwiney or Mr Hynes.